Eddie and the Hot Rods: Reformations

-In 2005, they recorded Better Late than Never in preparation for a 30th anniversary tour and then expanded to a five piece band again with the addition of Chris Taylor in 2006 for the recording of the album Been There, Done That.
-This is the line-up that has since performed as Eddie and the Hot Rods, enjoying renewed popularity with tours throughout Europe and Japan as well as five successful tours of the USA in 2006, 2008, 2009, 2011 and 2014.
+In 2005, they recorded Better Late than Never in preparation for a 30th anniversary tour and then expanded to a five-piece band again with the addition of Chris Taylor in 2006 for the recording of the album Been There, Done That.
+This is the line-up that has since performed as Eddie and the Hot Rods.

 Dave Higgs died in December 2013.

 In early 2018, the band announced they would soon retire from headline tours.
 The band toured the UK in March 2019 opening for Stiff Little Fingers.
 Touring bass player for the March 2019 tour was Adam Smith of Newtown Neurotics.

 A one-off celebration gig 'Done Everything We Wanna Do' took place at o2 Academy, Islington on 13 April 2019. which featured appearances from past members (Lew Lewis, Paul Gray, Steve Nicol, Graeme Douglas, Warren Kennedy, Chris Taylor, Tony Cranney), current members (Richard Holgarth, Simon Bowley, Dipster) and special guests Captain Sensible (The Damned), Leigh Heggarty (Ruts DC), Duncan Reid (The Boys), Dennis Greaves and Mark Feltham (Nine Below Zero) and JC Carroll (The Members) all joining frontman Barrie Masters.

-Masters died suddenly on 2 October 2019 at the age of 63.
+Masters was found dead in his home on 1 October 2019, at the age of 63, having taken various intoxicants.
 A later inquest determined that his death was drug-related.

 Having already announced that Barrie would be retiring at the end of the year due to health concerns and, after an enforced Covid pandemic break throughout 2020, the band decided to return to the stage in 2021 with long time bassist Ian 'Dipster' Dean taking over the vocal duties.
 Mic Stoner (Chords UK) replaced him on bass guitar and they undertook on a UK tour alongside Nine Below Zero.